System Behaviour Description Language

 --manual Show extensive SBDL manual page

---dumpconfig config_file
+--dump-config config_file, --dumpconfig config_file

 Dump the internal configuration to a named JSON file

---loadconfig config_file
+--load-config config_file, --loadconfig config_file

 Load the internal configuration from a named JSON file

---listconfig List internal configuration options
+List internal configuration options

---setconfig config_option config_value
+--set-config config_option config_value, --setconfig config_option config_value

 Set a named configuration option

-Define a named global macro
+Specify a named global definition

 --trace [trace_files ...]